中文 TürkçeJurisdictionThere is the system of specialized commercial courts in Russia called

 In the court of appeal, the panel of three judges reviews both the facts and the law, generally re-trying the case; however, new evidence may be submitted only upon showing that it could not have been presented in the court of first instance due to the reasons beyond this party’s control.

 The chances to recover the attorney fees in full are minute.
-The laws establish that the court shall award attorney fees within “reasonable limits”, which most often means dramatic reduction of the paid sums.
-There is a common practice of awarding RUB 20 000 - 100 000.
-Expecting more than RUB 150 000 is hardly realistic.
+The laws establish that the court shall award attorney fees within “reasonable limits”, which most often means significant reduction of the paid sums.

 The prevailing party may submit an application for the attorney fees award within 3 months after the last decision / ruling on the merits of the case.

-Enforcement is done by the Federal Service of Court Officers (marshals), which is the part of the Ministry of Justice.
-Due to the marshals’ heavy workload that may be as high as 700 new cases monthly, the task may end up fruitless if left alone.
+Enforcement is done by the Enforcement authority (Federal Service), which is the part of the Ministry of Justice.
+Due to the officers’ heavy workload that may be as high as 700 new cases monthly, the task may end up fruitless if left alone.
 Thus, professional attorney support that may facilitate the process is strongly advised.